Amet13/ODYSSEY/README.md

 - **Start here** → **[USER_GUIDE.md](Documentation/USER_GUIDE.md)** – Complete app setup and usage guide.
 - **For automation** → **[CLI.md](Documentation/CLI.md)** – Command-line interface for CI/CD and remote automation.
 - **For developers** → **[DEVELOPMENT.md](Documentation/DEVELOPMENT.md)** – Development workflow and contribution guidelines.

+## ⚖️ Ethical Considerations & Legal Notice

+### 🛡️ Responsible Usage Guidelines

+**IMPORTANT:** This tool is designed to assist with legitimate reservation booking only.
+Users must:

+- ✅ **Use responsibly** - Only automate bookings for yourself and your legitimate group members
+- ✅ **Respect rate limits** - The app includes built-in delays to avoid overwhelming servers
+- ✅ **No commercial use** - Do not use for commercial booking services or reselling

+### 🚫 Prohibited Uses

+**DO NOT:**

+- ❌ Use for commercial booking services or reselling reservations
+- ❌ Create multiple accounts to circumvent booking limits
+- ❌ Overwhelm servers with excessive requests
+- ❌ Share accounts or credentials with others
+- ❌ Use for any malicious or harmful purposes

+### 📋 Legal Disclaimer

+This software is provided "as is" without warranty.
+Users are responsible for:

+- Respecting booking policies and limitations
+- Using the application in accordance with applicable laws
+- Understanding that automation may be subject to website terms of service

+### 🔒 Privacy & Security

+- All automation runs locally on your machines
+- No user data is transmitted to external servers
+- Credentials are stored securely in macOS Keychain
+- No tracking or analytics are collected

+**By using this application, you acknowledge that you understand and agree to these terms of use.**

 ## 📄 License